 It’s important to recognize the potential of hidden assets in a divorce involving a business and how it may affect your resolution.
 Working with a legal professional can give you access to resources—such as forensic experts—who can track down any hidden assets and work to ensure they are part of the property division process.

-Our Atlanta divorce attorneys at Atlanta Family Law Group LLC have significant experience helping individuals divorce, even when businesses and high net worth is involved.
-We work hard to protect our clients' rights and best interests throughout the process and prevent spouses from taking advantage of one another.
+Our Atlanta divorce attorneys at Atlanta Family Law Group LLC have significant experience helping individuals divorce, even when businesses and high net worth are involved.
+We work hard to protect our client’s rights and best interests throughout a high-asset divorce and prevent spouses from taking advantage of one another.

 Let our compassionate and dedicated team be your guides from start to finish.
-Contact our firm today to discuss your divorce and learn how we can protect you and your family.
+Contact a family law attorney at our firm today to discuss your divorce and learn how we can protect you and your family.